DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 * The ":path" pseudo-header field is set to "/".

 * The ":authority" pseudo-header field contains the host and port of the proxy.
-  The target of a CONNECT-IP request should be the server providing the CONNECT-IP featureset, not an individual endpoint with which a connection is desired.
+  The target of a CONNECT-IP request is the server providing the CONNECT-IP featureset, not an individual endpoint with which a connection is desired.

 A CONNECT-IP request that does not conform to these restrictions is malformed (see {{H2}}, Section 8.1.2.6).